Saartje Specx

 Saartje Specx (1617–1636) was the daughter of Jacques Specx, governor of the North Quarter of the Dutch East India Company's (VOC's) Asian trading empire, and a Japanese concubine.

-Saartje (Sara in English) was born at the Dutch trading base on the island of Hirado.
-In 1629, aged 12, she was living at Batavia in Java under the protection of Jan Coen, governor of the Dutch East Indies, and Eva Ment.
-There she fell in love with 15-year-old Pieter Cortenhoeff, a Eurasian standard-bearer in the VOC army, and was found making love to him in Coen's private apartment.
+Saartje (Sara in English) was born at the Dutch trading post on the island of Hirado.
+In 1629, aged 12, she was living in Batavia on Java under the protection of Jan Coen, governor of the Dutch East Indies, and Eva Ment.
+There she fell in love with 16-year-old Pieter Cortenhoeff, a half Dutch, half Burmese ensign in the VOC army, and was found having sex with him in Coen's residence.
 When the Governor heard of this, a contemporary writer attested, "his face turned white and his chair and the table trembled."
 Coen had Cortenhoeff beheaded and had to be dissuaded from having Saartje drowned.
-Instead she was severely beaten in front of the Town Hall of Batavia.
+Instead she was severely flogged in front of the Town Hall of Batavia.

 Under the rules governing the VOC's Asian possessions, Saartje Specx, as a part-Asian, had no right to live in the Netherlands.
-On her father's return to Java she made a good marriage to Georgius Candidius, a Calvinist minister, and accompanied him to the Dutch trading base in Formosa (Taiwan), where she died, aged 19, in 1636.
+On her father's return to Java she married Georgius Candidius, a Calvinist minister, and accompanied him to the Dutch trading post in Formosa (Taiwan), where she died, aged 19, in 1636.

-Jacob Cats wrote a pamphlet about the couple, which was sold 50,000 copies.
-In 1931, J. Slauerhoff wrote a play on Jan Pieterszoon Coen where the story was told again.
+Jacob Cats wrote a pamphlet about the couple, which sold 50,000 copies.
+In 1931, J. Slauerhoff wrote a play about Jan Pieterszoon Coen, where the story was told again.